ShadrackAdwera/ts-service-desk/README.md

 - Listen to ticket created event published by Tickets service.
 - Run jobs periodically to assign tickets to agents based on the autoassignment configured for a category.
-- Use a Priotity Queue configuration to assign tickets of the highest priority first.
+- Use a Round Robin Algorithm to distribute ticket assignment to agents in a circular fashion based on active status of an agent and the number of tickets currently being handled.
+Should not exceed allocated throttle of an agent.
 - Publish TicketUpdated event to be listened to by Tickets Service.

 **No routes configured here**